 When an animation clip is recorded, there may be material at the beginning or end that should not go to air (black, etc.).
-Once a clip has been saved, it can be trimmed for playback.
+The clip can be trimmed for playback.

-1. With the clip loaded to a Still Store output and that output delegated, touch Show Details, then touch the Begin/End data pad bring up the mark controls (Figure 194).
+1. With the clip loaded to a Still Store output and that output delegated, touch Show Details (Figure 220).

-Figure 194.
+Figure 220.
 Still Store Create Edit Menu, Show Details

 - 2. Using the Jog Time soft knob or the Jog Forward and Jog Back buttons, go to the first frame to be looped and press Mark Begin. - 3.
 Go to the last frame to be played and press Mark End. - 4.
-Touch Save to save the clip with the modifications.
+Touch Save Meta to save the clip with the modifications.